Chinese FAQ

 Q: Who should I contact if I have any additional questions?

-A: Please email Professor Li Yu, who is responsible for the Chinese Placement Evaluation.
+A: Please email the Chair of the department, who is also coordinating the Chinese Placement Evaluation.

 • Q: I am interested in studying abroad in Chinese-speaking areas.
 When and where shall I go?
 Do you recommend any particular programs?